 5. The manipulative communicator: clever and cunning

-Manipulative communicators use their words to influence people—often in a negative way.
+Manipulative communicators use their words to influence people – often in a negative way.
+A challenge for anyone’s customer service communication skills.
 They’re not always honest about what they’re thinking or how they’re feeling, either.
 When confronted with a difficult situation, they typically resort to using criticism or condescending comments as a way out.
 They prefer to remain in control of conversations at all times.

 Manipulative communicators use phrases like: